-Redskins come back to beat Lions for 2nd win of season
+Redskins come back to beat Lions; Haskins misses final snap

 “Where you are today isn’t the determining factor of where you’ll be tomorrow,” Norman tweeted before the game.
 “But Everyday is its own starting point to create a dynasty that’ll last when you’re gone.”

 Norman has drawn his share of criticism during a rough season, his fourth since signing a $75 million, five-year deal with Washington.
-Defensive coordinator Greg Manusky said he “couldn’t tell you why” Norman has struggled.
+Manusky said he “couldn’t tell you why” Norman has struggled.

 “I think from our situation, we’re putting him in situations to make some plays, and we’re just not making the plays,” Manusky said this week.